tony-defa/swarm-cluster/mustache/wordpress-mustache/README.md

 The WordPress rich content management system can utilize plugins, widgets, and themes.

-### `wordpress.yml`
+### `wordpress.mustache`
-Contains both wordpress and the underling database.
-There is also a script, that backups the wp files and database tables.
+The template contains both wordpress and the underling database.
+There is also a service, that backups the wp files and database tables.

 ## Perquisites
 ### Storage